 Employment Outlook and Salary Info

 The U.S. Bureau of Labor Statistics stated that job opportunities for all registered nurses, including those working in an operating room, would grow by 12% from 2018-2028, which is much faster than average for all occupations.
-The median annual wages for registered nurses in May 2015 were $67,490.
+The median annual wages for registered nurses in May 2018 were $71,730.

 Nurses who have completed at least two years of preoperative nursing experience are eligible to sit for a certification examination given by the Association of Perioperative Registered Nurses (AORN).
 Students who complete a certificate program accredited by AORN can often have clinical program hours count towards those two years of experience.